aces/Loris/modules/battery_manager/README.md

 ## Intended Users

-The Battery Manager module is used by study administrators
+The Battery Manager module is used by study administrators.

 ## Scope